Briiqn/TuxClicker/README.md

 # HoW To ConTrIBuTe??

-fork this repo and i'll be looking through every fork for changes and the best changes will become mainline
+fork this repo and i'll be looking through every fork for changes and the best changes will become mainline with credit where credit is due
 __________________________________